cortinah/hockeystick/README.md

 blog by Joseph Rickert as one of the “Top 40” new packages on CRAN in February 2021.

+**New in version 0.9.0:** Global wildfire area burnt and emissions data from GWIS.

-**New in version 0.8.0:** Daily temperature data from ClimateReanalyzer.com (see below).
+New in version 0.8.0: Daily temperature data from ClimateReanalyzer.com.

 New in version 0.7.0: Globally averaged methane (CH<sub>4</sub>) concentration from NOAA.

 New in version 0.7.0: Cumulative emissions by country visualization.

-New in version 0.6.0: Global CO<sub>2</sub> emissions by region and country from GCP.

 ## Installation